evanJensengit/UWB-Hacks-From-Home/README.md

 # Covid-19 Business Trip Planner
+**Visit our website at http://businesstripfinder.azurewebsites.net/.**
+**This is a project for the UWB Hacks From Home (https://uwbhacks-from-home.devpost.com/) - the fourth annual (and second virtual!) hackathon at the University of Washington, Bothell.
+You can find more details about our site at https://devpost.com/software/business-trip-planner.**
+**Here is a demo video of the website: https://www.youtube.com/watch?v=lTEepG5xxQY.
 **Track: Tools, Wildcard**

 ## Goals of the Project:
-Create a website to allow users to easily plan business trips around the U.S. by having details of flights, restaurants, hotels and vaccine distribution centers all on the businesstripplanner website.
-We also combined features of helping to understand the current ongoing covid-19 cases in the designated areas, as well as areas for vaccine distribution sites that may be necessary prior from traveling.
-As a result, the goal of our project is to inform the covid-19 situations (and vaccine distribution sites) for our users who are flying across states and offering recommended resources available around them.
+Our website allows users to easily plan business trips around the U.S. by having details of flights, restaurants, and hotels.
+We also combined features of helping to understand the current ongoing COVID-19 cases in the designated areas, as well as areas for vaccine distribution sites that may be necessary prior from traveling.
+As a result, the goal of our project is to inform the COVID-19 situations (and vaccine distribution sites) for our users who are flying across states and offering recommended resources available around them.

 ***
 ## Desired User Experience